ying-tang/help-documentation/_neutron/vpn-vlan-directlink.md

 VPN is a secured tunnel between two networks.
 A most typical VPN use cases with IBM Bluemix Private Cloud is the following:

-When you need to connect to your internal Bluemix Private Cloud instances, but either you don’t have the available floating IP addresses or you prefer to not put those virtual machines on the internet, you can [establish a bastion host with OpenVPN running on it](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/openvpn-setup/) and then [connect with OpenVPN to your cloud instance](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/connect-to-openvpn-server/).
+When you need to connect to your internal Bluemix Private Cloud instances, and you prefer not to put those virtual machines on the internet, you can [establish a bastion host with OpenVPN running on it](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/openvpn-setup/) and then [connect with OpenVPN to your cloud instance](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/connect-to-openvpn-server/).

 ### VLAN

-You may want to create a new network with one or more subnets to your cloud instance.
-This new network is called a VLAN.
+A VLAN is a logical grouping of switch (or bridge) ports spanning one or more switches which present a common isolated L2 broadcast domain, that is, a broadcast domain where a broadcast frame _should_ reach all ports on the VLAN).

+Technically a Neutron network _may_ be a VLAN.
+It has been extended to various overlay and tunnel technologies, and recently extended to mean a group of Neutron ports which are reachable via L3 (e.g. IP protocol packets).
+This distinction was made for large providers who wish to use L3 routing to reduce the L2 broadcast domain size to improve scaling.

 Typically, you can use the Horizon dashboard or the OpenStack command line to [create additional networks with OpenStack Neutron](http://ibm-blue-box-help.github.io/help-documentation/neutron/creating-virtual-networks/).